-Early in the graduate program, each student should confer with the HRMT graduate program coordinator to select courses and discuss research interests.
+Early in the graduate program, each student should confer with the HRMT graduate programs officer to select courses and discuss research interests.
 The Plan of Study indicates which courses are required for the degree.
 Once a major professor is chosen, the Plan of Study is developed further and finalized by the major professor, the student, and the student's advisory committee.
 Then a Plan of Study should be prepared and submitted to the Graduate School.

-For full-time students, the Plan of Study is to be submitted no later than the end of the second semester in Graduate School.
+For full-time students, the Plan of Study is to be submitted at least one term prior to the term in which the student plans to graduate.
 For part-time students, the Plan of Study is to be submitted before registration for the fourth course taken in Graduate School.
 Notification of all changes must be provided before the beginning of the final semester.
 One to three changes may be made by using the simplified "Change in Existing Plan of Study Form" available at the Graduate School.
 Four or more changes require a new Plan of Study.
 The student is responsible for carrying out the planned program and for asking the major professor to make necessary changes.
 No student will be permitted to graduate who fails to submit a plan of study to the Graduate School prior to the semester of expected graduation.
 Graduation day is the official last day of each semester and, therefore, is the deadline for submitting plans of study for graduation the following semester.